v8/v8.dev/src/blog/v8-release-79.md

 So far, each WebAssembly module consisted of exactly one code space on 64-bit architectures, which was reserved on module creation.
 This allowed us to use near calls within a module, but limited us to 128 MB of code space on arm64, and required to reserved 1 GB upfront on x64.

 In v7.9, V8 got support for multiple code spaces on 64-bit architectures.
 This allows us to only reserve the estimated needed code space, and add more code spaces later if needed.
-Far jump will be used for calls between code spaces that are too far apart for near jumps.
+Far jump is used for calls between code spaces that are too far apart for near jumps.
 Instead of ~1000 WebAssembly modules per process V8 now supports several million, only limited by the actual amount of memory available.

 ## V8 API